 3. You’ll cultivate collaboration.
-Sometimes it’s beneficial for one part of your team to just focus on the tasks at hand while letting managers worry about the bigger picture.
-However, it’s also possible that siloing your information and people stay stuck in silos can be holding them back.
+Sometimes it's beneficial for one part of your team to just focus on the tasks at hand while letting managers worry about the bigger picture.
+However, it's also possible that siloing your information and people can be holding you back.
 If there’s greater visibility and information moves freely, you can increase performance on individual projects and get everyone to contribute to the larger strategy of your firm.

 More visibility doesn’t have to entail chaos.
 Rather, everyone becomes invested.
 Lower level employees will understand why certain decisions are being made and what they can do to help.